Threaded and non-threaded script code

 The entrance to a script is always originating from callback functions which are not running threaded, and should not be blocking.
 This means that every time they are called, they should perform some task and then return control.
 If control is not returned, then CoppeliaSim will halt.

-Threaded code has several weaknesses compared to non-threaded code if not programmed appropriately: it is more resource-intensive, and it can waste some processing time.
-Following shows a typical threaded function (i.e. coroutineMain), which however is not perfect since it is wasting precious computation time in the loop:
+Lua threaded code has several weaknesses compared to Lua non-threaded code if not programmed appropriately: it can waste some processing time.
+Following shows a typical threaded function in a Lua script (i.e. coroutineMain), which however is not perfect since it is wasting precious computation time in the loop:

-Several blocking functions are specifically meant to be running from within threaded code, e.g. sim.moveToConfig: those functions will handle thread switching for you, at the appropriate time, in order to operate synchronously with the simulation loop.
+Finally, several blocking functions are specifically meant to be running from within threaded code, e.g. sim.moveToConfig: those functions will handle thread switching for you, at the appropriate time, in order to operate hand-in-hand, stepped, with the simulation loop.